IDEA-Research/HumanTOMATO/src/tomato_represenation/README.md

-# 🚀 How to use tomato representation?
+# 🍅 How to use tomato representation?

 This instruction is for creating the Motion Representation with the [Tomato](https://arxiv.org/pdf/2310.12978.pdf) format.
 The tomato format is extended from the [H3D](https://github.com/EricGuo5513/HumanML3D) format and is different from it.
-We name it `Tomato Representaion` for convenience.
-For detailed ablation on motion representation design choice, please refer to the Appendix B.1 in the [paper](https://arxiv.org/pdf/2310.12978.pdf) format.
+We name it `Tomato Representation` for convenience.
+For detailed ablation on motion representation design choice, please refer to Appendix B.1 in the [paper](https://arxiv.org/pdf/2310.12978.pdf).

-## 1. Data Preparation
+## 🚀  Data Preparation

 <details>